AhmedYousriSobhi/Nobel-Prize-Dashboard/README.md

 # Nobel-Prize-Dashboard
-Plotyl Dashboard for Nobel Prize
+Ploty Dashboard for Nobel Prize Project on Datacamp Data Scientist Track.

 ## Question to be answered from Dashboard
 - Is there a relation between Born Rate in each Country and decades ?